-- Strike and dip of veins or mineralized minor fault surfaces sometimes with gouge labels indicate vein minerals and materials: q quartz, e - epidote, g - fault gouge. - Strike and dip of continuous planar fractures and joints only shown where fractures are flat and continuous over a distance of at least 5 m.
-Associated with these prominent joints are many other local fractures not indicated on the map.
-Density of measurements is dependent on rock units, some of which have a massive character that allows the development of long flat fractures while other units have fractures with many directions that are not traceable over more than a few meters.
+Strike and dip of veins or mineralized minor fault surfaces sometimes with gouge labels indicate vein minerals and materials: q quartz, - e epidote, g fault gouge.

-Slickensides - strike and dip of surface on which slickensides occur (large number is dip of slickensided surface) with arrow indicating plunge direction and plunge (small number) of slickensides on the dipping slickensided surface.
+Strike and dip of continuous planar fractures and joints only shown where fractures are flat and continuous over a distance of at least 5 m. - Associated with these prominent joints are many other local fractures not indicated on the map.
+Density of measurements is dependent on rock units, some of which have a massive character that allows the development of long flat fractures while other units have fractures with many directions that are not traceable over more than a few meters. - Slickensides strike and dip of surface on which slickensides occur (large number is dip of slickensided surface) with arrow indicating plunge direction and plunge (small number) of slickensides on the dipping slickensided surface.

-/ 63 Tension gashes along shear or joint surfaces - strike and dip of shear or major joint surface (black) and strike and dip of tension gash surfaces (red).
+To be a placed by a large transfer of the second slickensides of the second slickensides of the slickensides of - Tension gashes along shear or joint surfaces strike and dip of shear or major joint surface (black) and strike and dip of tension gash surfaces (red).